Obama expresses deep concern to Putin on Ukraine

 Officials have already warned it would be hard for Obama and European leaders to attend the June summit in the home of the Winter Olympics due to the Russian aggression in Ukraine.

-Obama canceled a visit to Moscow last September to protest Putin's refusal to help rein in Syrian President Bashar Assad although Obama did attend a G20 summit in St. Petersburg.
+Obama cancelled a visit to Moscow last September to protest Putin's refusal to help rein in Syrian President Bashar Assad although Obama did attend a G20 summit in St. Petersburg.

 The White House raised the possibility of sanctions, saying that "going forward, Russia's continued violation of international law will lead to greater political and economic isolation."

-A U.S. defense official said there had been no change in the alert status of U.S. military forces.
+A U.S. Defence official said there had been no change in the alert status of U.S. military forces.
 Another U.S. official said the focus is on diplomatic options.

 Obama also held separate calls with French President Francois Hollande and Canadian Prime Minister Stephen Harper about Ukraine.